akinhwan/akinhwan.com/README.md

 ## Ben's Blog Boilerplate

-This project was a fork of [bencodezen.io](https://www.bencodezen.io).
+The blog portion of this website, was a fork of [bencodezen.io](https://www.bencodezen.io).

 ## Technology Stack